Flooring, thresholds & sliding doors

 Visit our showroom to try our sliding door range

-The best way to decide which sliding door style is right for you is to visit our Liphook showroom.
+The best way to decide which sliding door style is right for you is to visit our Liphook showroom, which is open by appointment only.
 We are offering socially distanced appointments, which can be booked here or by calling 01428 748255.

 If you have plans, bring them along so that we can chat these through to get a full understanding of your project scope and vision.